StarRocks/starrocks/docs/table_design/Sort_key.md

 In the Duplicate Key model, sort key columns are defined by using the `DUPLICATE KEY` keyword.

-In the Aggregate Key model, sort key columns are defined by using the `AGGREGATE KEY` keyword.
+In the Aggregate table, sort key columns are defined by using the `AGGREGATE KEY` keyword.

 In the Unique Key model, sort key columns are defined by using the `UNIQUE KEY` keyword.